 Writing is one way of magic to shift our perception.
 I offer experimental perspectives on artistic practices, creative living, and contemplation techniques.
 Even my academic papers are an invitation to live courage, spaciousness, and humorous self-realization.
+My research explores the intersections of aesthetic theory, political philosophy, and sensory studies.

-I have co-edited three larger book projects: Teaching Artistic Strategies: Playing with Materiality, Aesthetics, and Ambiguity (forthcoming 2024), Playtest (2013), which features essays on experimental approaches in interdisciplinary art and artistic research, and Interface Cultures (2008), a compendium on interactive interfaces in electronic art.
+Further, I am proud of my co-authored monograph “Kleine Basler Designgeschichte (2026).
+My research on digital graffiti appeared in Int|AR Journal 09.
+My writing on arts and design is published with Routledge, the Journal for Curatorial Studies, and other international peer-review journals, and edited volumes.
+I have co-edited three larger book projects: Teaching Artistic Strategies: Playing with Materiality, Aesthetics, and Ambiguity (2024), Playtest (2013), which features essays on experimental approaches in interdisciplinary art and artistic research, and Interface Cultures (2008), a compendium on interactive interfaces in electronic art.

 Please find my publications on arts, design, and education below.